-While the phone was first said to be supporting bitcoin, new reports however, unveil that the wallet is currently compatible only with ether (ETH) and Ethereum-based ERC20 tokens.
+The phone was first said to be supporting bitcoin.
+But new reports, however, unveil that the wallet is currently compatible only with ether (ETH) and Ethereum-based ERC20 tokens.

-In addition to above-mentioned, the phone supports decentralized apps (dapps) at launch: crypto gaming platform Enjin, beauty community Cosmee, crypto collectibles platform CryptoKitties and merchant payments service CoinDuck.
+In addition to those mentioned above, the phone supports decentralized apps (dapps) at launch.
+They are crypto gaming platform Enjin, beauty community Cosmee, crypto-collectibles platform CryptoKitties, and merchant payments service CoinDuck.

 4. Blockchain SIKURPhone

-Sikur Blockchain phone, SIKURPhone has also recently been in the headlines, however, the recent reports say that the phone may after all come without any SikurOS and crypto wallet support, while the company confirms it will release a native crypto wallet support plus other security-oriented support, with no more details on the phone unveiled.
+Sikur Blockchain phone, SIKURPhone, has also recently been in the headlines.
+However, the recent reports say that the phone may, after all, come without any SikurOS and crypto wallet support.
+And the company confirms it will release a native crypto wallet support plus other security-oriented support, with no more details on the phone unveiled.

 5. Blockchain phone Finney

-The product was said to be aiming to address issues that cryptonauts face in mobile computing, particularly those related to securely transacting money.
+The product aims to address issues that cryptonauts face in mobile computing, particularly those related to securely transacting money.

-The phone runs on SirinOS, which is a fork of Android, but the company announced of more blockchain integrated capabilities and a decentralized application (“dApp”) marketplace to be developed in the future.
+The phone runs on SirinOS, which is a fork of Android.
+But the company announced that it will develop more blockchain integrated capabilities and a decentralized application (“dApp”) marketplace in the future.

 Can we expect an Apple Blockchain phone?

-Apple has hinted to be interested the blockchain, but the firm did not develop any blockchain phone yet.
-Apple filed with the Securities and Exchange Commission (SEC) a document entitled “Summary of Apple’s Commitment to Responsible Sourcing”.
+Apple hints that it has interested in the blockchain, but the firm did not develop any blockchain phone yet.
+Apple filed with the Securities and Exchange Commission (SEC) a document entitled “Summary of Apple’s Commitment to Responsible Sourcing.”

-The SEC filing of Apple is not revealing the firm's interest in blockchain, but on the 15th of February 2019, the Responsible Business Alliance Foundation (RBA) mentioned Apple’s involvement in drafting of the “Blockchain Guidelines” for the Responsible Business Alliance’s Responsible Minerals Initiative.
-On the official website of the RBA, Apple is listed as a company member.
+The SEC filing of Apple is not revealing the firm’s interest in blockchain.
+But on the 15th of February 2019, the Responsible Business Alliance Foundation (RBA) mentioned Apple’s involvement in drafting the “Blockchain Guidelines” for the Responsible Business Alliance’s Responsible Minerals Initiative.
+The official website of the RBA list Apple as a company member.

-Is a Blockchain smartphone really needed?
+Is a Blockchain smartphone needed?
 The author’s word:

-From a personal perspective, I don’t see myself a critical need for a special phone designed to serve tracking bitcoin transactions, given there are more advanced applications to use on computers, and with the fact those applications have been out for quite a long time now, they will definitely be more consistent and stable than a dedicated phone to the blockchain and crypto trading.
+From a personal perspective, I don’t see myself as a critical need for a first phone designed to serve tracking bitcoin transactions.
+Given there are more advanced applications to use on computers.
+And with the fact those applications have been out for quite a long time now.
+They will be more consistent and stable than a dedicated phone to the blockchain and crypto trading.

-However, this is just a personal point of view, and is almost measured based on the average crypto and blockchain user.
-However, for those who are hard-core users and traders, they might see a point in obtaining a phone like the one this article talks about, especially the temptation that constitutes in segregating the OS on a standalone board from the system on which the crypto wallet is installed, and at the end, every person knows what they exactly need.
+However, this is just a personal point of view and it almost measures based on the standard crypto and blockchain user.
+However, for those who are hard-core users and traders, they might see a point in obtaining a phone like the one.
+Mainly the temptation constitutes in segregating the OS on a standalone board from the system on which the crypto wallet is installed.
+And in the end, every person knows what they exactly need.